Frequently asked questions (FAQs)

 7. What compensation may be available under this settlement?

 - The cheques for the approved consumer payments were sent via regular ground mail on August 24, 2022.
+Important: Requests to replace uncashed cheques must have been received no later than March 1, 2023.
+Requests received after March 1, 2023 will not be processed.

 - The vouchers for the approved Volume Licensee claims were issued via email on August 23, 2022.
 Volume Licensee Voucher amounts will be redeemable by using the unique and secure link provided in same email.